trixi-framework/TrixiBottomTopography.jl/docs/src/trixi_jl_examples.md

 end
 ```

-As in the 1D example, we use the plotting backend [`Makie.jl`](https://docs.makie.org/stable/).
+As in the 1D example, we use the plotting backend CairoMakie.jl.
 To create an animation we use the `record` structure to save plots over every time step
 of the simulation and append them together into an animation.
-Inside the loop, the `PlotData2D` functionality from `Trixi.jl` is called to create a plotting object.
+Inside the loop, the `PlotData2D` functionality from Trixi.jl is called to create a plotting object.
 Afterwards, this plotting object is visualized using the `wireframe` command to visualize
 the 2D water height evolution and `surface` to visualize bicubic B-spline approximation
 of the bottom topography.
 Two `Observable` quantities are created, one to increment the number of plots and another